Catalyst Center on ESXi Deployment Guide

 After you have deployed and configured a Catalyst Center on ESXi virtual appliance, you can log in to its GUI.
 Use a compatible, HTTPS-enabled browser when accessing Catalyst Center on ESXi.

 When you log in for the first time as the admin superuser (with the username admin and the SUPER-ADMIN-ROLE assigned), the Quick Start workflow automatically starts.
-Complete this workflow to discover the devices that Catalyst Center on ESXi will manage and enable the collection of telemetry from those devices.
+Complete this workflow to discover the devices that Catalyst Center on ESXi will manage.
+This process also enables the collection of telemetry from those devices.

 Before you begin